louiszen/QSK_CMS_BE/.custom-template/markdown-react-izo.md

 ---
 <br/>

-The following is the necessary props that must be passed into `Formizo` in order to let it works.
+The following is the necessary props that must be passed into `${1}` in order to let it works.

 | Props  | Type   | Description | Link |
 | :---   | :---- | :---       | :--- |